darriussingleton/osticket-prereqs/README.md

 </p>

 <p>
-Continue Setting up osTicket in the browser (click Continue) Name Helpdesk
+Continue Setting up osTicket in the browser
+Name Helpdesk
 Default email (receives email from customers)

 From the “osTicket-Installation-Files” folder, install HeidiSQL.
-Open Heidi SQL
 Create a new session, root/root
 Connect to the session
 Create a database called “osTicket”